petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/securing-web-services/cross-origin-resource-sharing.md

    yarn start
    ```

 1. Try to add a J4X7 object entry.
-Input `foo` as the name and description and click _Add_.
+Enter `foo` as the name and description and click _Add_.

    ![Try to add a J4X7 object entry.](./cross-origin-resource-sharing/images/01.png)